Kraut: Slang

 It was recorded as a colloquial term for Germans by the mid-19th century.
-During World War I Kraut came to be used in English as an ethnic slur for a German.
-Although during World War I it was mainly used by British Soldiers, in World War II it became used mainly by American soldiers and less so by British soldiers, who preferred the terms Jerry or Fritz.
-It is considered offensive by most Germans.
+During World War I, Kraut came to be used in English as an ethnic slur for a German.
+However, during World War I, it was mainly used by British soldiers; during World War II, it became used mainly by American soldiers and less so by British soldiers, who preferred the terms Jerry or Fritz.

 Demonym

-The Bauer Krauts were an atom-level hockey team based in Kitchener, Ontario (known as "Berlin, Ontario" prior to the outbreak of the First World War), in the twentieth century.
+The Bauer (farmer in German) Krauts were an atom-level hockey team based in Kitchener, Ontario (known as "Berlin, Ontario" prior to the outbreak of World War I); they were active in the 20th century.

 Music

-Krautrock is a popular term for a form of experimental German progressive rock of the late 1960s and 1970s.
+Krautrock is a popular term for a form of German experimental rock of the late 1960s and 1970s.
 Krautrock was typified by acts such as Amon Düül II, Kraftwerk, Neu!, Tangerine Dream, Faust, Can and David Bowie on his "Berlin Trilogy" albums Low, "Heroes", and Lodger, as well as many others.

 Kraut was the name of a New York punk rock band in the 1980s.
 Their song "All Twisted" was the first independent video to air on MTV.

 "Magic Kraut" is the name of a song in the album Fresh by Teddybears.

 Industrial rock band KMFDM’s song “Kraut” appears on the b-side of their “Juke Joint Jezebel” single, and on their Extra, Vol. 3 compilation.

-Krauts with Attitude is the title of the record released in Germany in 1991 which is credited for playing a prominent role in establishing the German hip hop scene.
+Krauts with Attitude is the title of the record released in Germany in 1991; it is credited for playing a prominent role in establishing the German hip hop scene.

 The Swedish indie rock band Peter Bjorn and John composed the track titled "School of Kraut".